simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 </pre>
 <h2>Create A Cassandra Table</h2>

-The source data had some inconsistencies that made it simpler just to load all the columns as text.
-To make the comparison accurate we will store the data in Cassandra in text format too.
+The source data had some inconsistencies that made it simpler to load all the data into Oracle as text columns.
+To make the comparison accurate we'll store the data in Cassandra in text format too.

-We will create a Cassandra table that matches the Oracle columns, with a partition key based on the crime ID.
+We'll create a Cassandra table that matches the Oracle columns, with a partition key based on the crime ID.
-We're going to turn coimpression off in this table.
+We're going to turn compression off in this table, again in the interests of making it a valid comparison with Oracle.

 >Compression is on by default in Cassandra 3.0 - however the massive storage engine improvements for Cassandra 3.0 meant that even uncompressed data is still significantly smaller than compressed data in Cassandra 2.x.
 COmnsequently the general recommendation is to disable compression in Cassandra 3.x deployments.

-In cqlsh:
+In cqlsh create the crimes table:

 <pre lang="sql">
 cqlsh:bulk_load> drop table if exists crimes;